YeagerCS/sneaker.js/README.md

 ```

 Once you have those components, you want to render them in the DashboardComponent.
-For that, go to Dashboard.snk:
+For that, go to Dashboard.snkr:

-Dashboard.snk
+Dashboard.snkr
 ```js
 import { initCss, render } from "../../../scripts/sneaker";
 import { FormComponent } from "../Form/Form";